MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-sharepoint-documents.md

       > [!div class=mx-imgBorder]
       > ![Customer Service table permission](media/customer-service-entity-permission.png "Customer Service table permission")

-   4. Sign in to portal to ensure document management is enabled for the Case entity.
+   4. Sign in to portal to ensure document management is enabled for the Case table.

       a.
 Go to the **Support** page.